manage-console/console-manager/README.md

 - After bulk processing, review changes in your version control system to ensure desired results.
 - For large projects, consider running the command on specific folders or file types first to gauge its impact.

-By leveraging Console Log Remover's ability to process multiple files, you can maintain clean, production-ready code across your entire project with minimal effort.
+By leveraging Console Manager's ability to process multiple files, you can maintain clean, production-ready code across your entire project with minimal effort.

 ## Configuration ⚙️